 Turkey has adopted anti-money laundering laws and regulations in compliance with the 40 Recommendations of the FATF.
-Formed by the G7 Economic Summit in 1989, the FATF comprises 39 countries, including the United States and Turkey, as well as two regional organisations, namely the European Commission and the Gulf Cooperation Council.
+Formed by the G7 Economic Summit in 1989, the FATF comprises 39 countries, including the

+United States and Turkey, as well as two regional organisations, namely the European Commission and the Gulf Cooperation Council.
 The FATF is dedicated to promoting the development of effective anti-money laundering controls and enhanced co-operation in counter-money laundering efforts among its membership and around the world.
 Its 40 recommendations issued in 1990 are designed to provide countries with a blueprint for the establishment and implementation of anti-money laundering laws and programmes.

-Turkish anti-money laundering legislation requires financial institutions in Turkey to identify their customers when (i) establishing permanent business relationships (regardless of the monetary amount involved), (ii) the amount of a single transaction or the total amount of multiple linked transactions is equal to or more than TL 20,000, (iii) the amount of a single transaction or the total amount of multiple linked transactions is equal to or more than TL 2,000 in wire transfers, (iv) in cases requiring suspicious transaction reporting (regardless of the monetary amount), and (v) in cases where there is suspicion about the adequacy and the accuracy of previously acquired identification information (regardless of the monetary amounts).
+Turkish anti-money laundering legislation requires financial institutions in Turkey to identify their customers when (i) establishing permanent business relationships (regardless of the monetary amount involved), (ii) the amount of a single transaction or the total amount of multiple linked transactions is equal to or more than TL 75,000, (iii) the amount of a single transaction or the total amount of multiple linked transactions is equal to or more than TL 7,500 in wire transfers, (iv) in cases requiring suspicious transaction reporting (regardless of the monetary amount), (v) in cases where there is suspicion about the adequacy and the accuracy of previously acquired identification information (regardless of the monetary amounts) and (vi) in case of a permanent business relationship, information is obtained about the purpose and nature of the business relationship.
 Financial institutions in Turkey are required to maintain and record certain official identification documents, to provide all relevant information and documents requested by the officers of the Turkish Financial Crimes Investigation Council (the "FCIC") for a period of eight years, and to gather available information on, and report to the FCIC, all transactions suspected of involving funds stemming from illegal activities.
-In addition to money transfers of TL 20,000 and above, Akbank's policies on customer identification are applied to safe deposit box rentals, insurance and leasing transactions, and account openings.
+In addition to money transfers of TL 75,000 and above, Akbank's policies on customer identification are applied to safe deposit box rentals, insurance and leasing transactions, and account openings.
 The principal requirements, obligations and penalties are contained in Law No. 5549 on Prevention of Laundering Proceeds of Crime (the "Law No. 5549") and the Regulation on Measures Regarding Prevention of Laundering Proceeds of Crime and Financing of Terrorism (the "Anti-Money Laundering Regulation") published in the Official Gazette No. 26751 on 9 January 2008.